Cannabis is a naturally occurring drug made from parts of the cannabis plant.

 Cannabis research in the UK

-The CAMS study, which involved 660 participants around the UK, looked at the effect of oral cannabis extract or THC on various symptoms of MS, primarily on spasticity.
+The CAMS study, which involved 660 participants around the UK, looked at the effect of oral cannabis extract (containing both CBD and THC), dronabinol (a chemically synthesised form of THC) or placebo on various symptoms of MS, primarily spasticity.
 Results of this study were mixed, with no significant effect on spasticity as measured by the Ashworth scale.
-However, some improvement was shown on the time taken to complete a 10-metre walk and patient satisfaction scores were positive.
+However, there was evidence of a treatment effect on self-reported spasticity and pain, with improvement in spasticity reported in 61% on oral cannabis extract, 60% on dronabinol and 46% on placebo.

-The CUPID research trial began in 2006 and involved 493 people at centres around the UK.
-The MS Trust funded the cost of the MRI scans that were taken.
-It looked at whether tetrahydrocannabinol (THC), one of the active ingredients in cannabis might have a role in protecting the brain from damage by multiple sclerosis, a concept called neuroprotection.
+The CUPID research trial began in 2006 and involved 493 people with secondary and primary progressive MS at centres around the UK.
+The MS Trust funded the cost of the MRI scans.
+The study investigated whether dronabinol (a chemically synthesised form of THC) might have a role in protecting the brain from damage by MS, a concept called neuroprotection.
 The results of the study were published in 2013.
 It found that there was no difference between participants who took the cannabis based medicine and those on placebo, with the treatment having no overall effect on the rate of progression.
-Other outcome measures included whether THC provides symptomatic relief for spasticity.
-The trial also tried to assess the long-term safety of cannabis based medicines.

-The MUSEC trial, which reported in 2012, involved 279 people taking a cannabis based pill or placebo.
-The trial showed higher proportions of people on the active treatment reported reductions in muscle stiffness, spasms and pain and improved sleep quality.
+The MUSEC trial, which reported in 2012, involved 279 people taking oral cannabis extract (containing both CBD and THC) or placebo.
+The trial found a higher proportion of people on the active treatment had reductions in self-reported muscle stiffness, spasms and pain and improved sleep quality.

 Sativex is a cannabis based mouth spray.
-It is licensed as an add-on treatment for moderate to severe MS spasticity in people who receive inadequate relief from the standard oral anti-spasticity medicines or have experienced unbearable side effects whilst taking these medicines.
+It is prepared from cannabis plants and contains THC and CBD in equal proportions.
+It has been studied extensively in clinical trials.
+In the UK, it is licensed as an add-on treatment for moderate to severe MS spasticity in people who receive inadequate relief from the standard oral anti-spasticity medicines or have experienced unbearable side effects whilst taking these medicines.

 Despite evidence that cannabis may have some medical benefits, including for people with MS, it has been linked to mental health problems such as anxiety, memory loss, panic attacks and psychotic episodes.
 There is also the risk of addiction in a small proportion of users.
 Since short-term memory and processing speed can be impaired in many people with MS, and given that cannabis has been shown to impair cognition in healthy subjects, there is some concern that the use of cannabis could worsen cognitive difficulties in people with MS.